vuejs/vue-loader/README.md

 var app = new Vue(appOptions).$mount('#app')
 ```

+## Pre-Processors

+By default `vue-loader` needs `html-loader`, `css-loader` and `style-loader` as peer dependencies.
+In order to use pre-processors, you need to install the corresponding Webpack loader for that language.

+**Note** For template pre-processors, use `template-html-loader` plus the raw templating engine.
+For example to use `jade`, you will need to install both `template-html-loader` and `jade` instead of `jade-loader`.

 ## Loader configuration

 By default, `vue-loader` will try to use the loader with the same name as